mojaloop/helm/README.md

    Refer to the following default chart config file for values: http://mojaloop.io/helm/<chart_name>/values.yaml

-4. Deploy Mojaloop components
+4. Deploy the Mojaloop chart

-    *Warning: This will deploy all core Mojaloop charts.*
+    *Warning: This will deploy all core Mojaloop charts with default backends.
+See [#deploying-backends](#deploying-backends) on how to disabled the default backends and deploy them using the [example-mojaloop-backend/README.md](./example-mojaloop-backend/README.md) Helm chart.*

     - `helm --namespace <namespace> install <release_name> mojaloop/mojaloop`